 Editor in Chief

-Yona Zeldis McDonough is the award-winning author of the seven novels and twenty-six books for children.
+Yona Zeldis McDonough (aka Kitty Zeldis) is the award-winning author of the eight novels and over thirty books for children.
 She is also the editor of two essay collections, and her short fiction, essays and articles have appeared in numerous national and literary magazines.
 Visit her at www.yonazeldismcdonough.com or www.facebook.com/yzmcdonough.

 Joan Roth has had her work featured in publications throughout the world and exhibited in major galleries everywhere.
 Author of Jewish Women: A World of Tradition and Change, as well as the first book with photographs of New York’s unhoused women.

 Sarah Seltzer manages Lilith’s digital presence and writes and edits for the magazine; her position is generously supported by The Malka Fund.
 The former editor of Kveller and Deputy Editor of Flavorwire, she is a widely published journalist, essayist, and book critic.
 She also writes fiction.